Hawk652/Capstone-Guidance-Robot/README.md

 Andre Nskladbgfhjvkasbw - poopoo head

-Jacob Wilkinson - Brings awesomeness
+Jacob Wilkinson - Electrical and Computer Engineering major with a focus on embedded software development.
+In charge of user interface.

 ### Faculty Supervisor